Emergencies can happen,

 Broken or Knocked Out Tooth

 Time is the most important determinate of a successful re-implantation of a tooth.
-The most important thing is to remain calm, follow the following steps, and call us immediately.
+Remain calm, follow these steps, and call us immediately:

 If you have the tooth and it appears to be intact: